raspberrypilearning/the-all-seeing-pi/worksheet2.md

     You will need to change this code to specify two things:

       - Set the `overlays_dir` to the directory where your overlays are stored.
 If you are following this tutorial exactly, you will **not** need to change this directory location.
       - Set the `overlays` to be a list of the filenames of the overlays (without extension), surrounded by quotes and separated by commas.
-For example if you had overlay images called `rock.png`, `paper.png`, and `scissors.png`, your line of code would look like this:
+For example, if you had overlay images called `rock.png`, `paper.png`, and `scissors.png`, your line of code would look like this:

     ```python
     overlays = ['rock', 'paper', 'scissors']